Viet Minh: Influences on neighbouring countries

-Khmer Việt Minh
+Khmer Viet Minh

 The Khmer Việt Minh were the 3,000 to 5,000 Cambodian communist cadres, left-wing members of the Khmer Issarak movement regrouped in the United Issarak Front after 1950, most of whom lived in exile in North Vietnam after the 1954 Geneva Conference.
 Khmer Issarak and United Issarak Front were under leadership of Son Ngoc Minh, Tou Samouth, Sieu Heng, etc. It was a derogatory term used by Norodom Sihanouk, dismissing the Cambodian leftists who had been organizing pro-independence agitations in alliance with the Vietnamese.
 Sihanouk's public criticism and mockery of the Khmer Issarak had the damaging effect of increasing the power of the hardline, anti-Vietnamese, but also anti-monarchist, members of the Communist Party of Kampuchea (CPK), led by Pol Pot.

 The Khmer Issarak and United Issarak Front were instrumental in the foundation of the Cambodian Salvation Front (FUNSK) in 1978.
 The FUNSK invaded Cambodia along with the Vietnamese Army and overthrew the Democratic Kampuchea Pol Pot state.
 Many of the Khmer Việt Minh had married Vietnamese women during their long exile in Vietnam.

-Laotian Việt Minh
+Laotian Viet Minh

 Lao Issara (Free Laos) was a political and military organization of Laotian communists, led by Phetsarath, Souphanouvong, Kaysone Phomvihane, Phoumi Vongvichit.
 Lao Issara received training and support from Việt Minh.
 Under French intervention, Lao Issara was split into non-communists and communists.
 Laotian non-communists under leadership of Pretsarath later established the Kingdom of Laos which was part of the French Union.

 However Laotian communists rejected the French offer and fought side by side with Vietnamese communists during the First Indochina War.
 In 1950, Lao Issara was renamed to Pathet Lao (Laos Nation) under leadership of Souphanouvong, Kaysone Phomvihane, Phoumi Vongvichit, etc.